Robert Gordon University: Administration building

-The former Administration Building has a frontage directly onto the public street of Schoolhill and was completed in 1885.
-It is a significantly larger building than the street frontage suggests.
-On completion, it housed Gray's School of Art and was designed by the prominent Aberdeen architect Alexander Marshall Mackenzie, who designed many of the city's grand granite buildings in the 19th century.
-The building is constructed of grey and pink Corrennie granite ashlar with Corinthian columns and was designed to match the Aberdeen Art Gallery adjacent to it, and like these buildings, it is Category A listed by Historic Scotland.
+The former Administration Building is located on Schoolhill.
+It initially housed Gray's School of Art and was designed by the Aberdeen architect Alexander Marshall Mackenzie.

-As the School of Art grew in size, the building was extended in 1896 and again between 1928 and 1931.
-However, it eventually became too small and when Gray's School of Art moved to a new modernist building at Garthdee in the 1960s (see above), the building was converted for administrative use.
+As the school grew in size, the building was extended in 1896 and again between 1928 and 1931.
+However, it eventually became too small and when the school moved to a new building at Garthdee in the 1960s, the building was converted for administrative use.
 From then until 2013 it housed the Principal's office, which moved to Garthdee House at the Garthdee campus, followed by the administrative staff in 2017.

-In 2019, the Administration building was redeveloped in partnership with Opportunity North East and Codebase, to become a "digital entrepreneurship hub" in the city centre.
-Robert Gordon University will retain an area of the building to host events and activities offering staff, students and alumni training and funding to develop business ideas.
-The facility includes co-working space, offices, and event areas for university start-up teams and businesses working with ONE Codebase.
+In 2019, the Administration building was redeveloped with Robert Gordon University retaining part of the building to host events and activities.

 Organisation and governance

 Academic faculties

 Academic activities at the university are divided into 11 schools.
 Each school is led by a head of school and is sub-divided into departments.
 There are also numerous administrative departments which support the university's activities.
 All academic Schools and Departments are based at the main Garthdee campus.